nasadourian/Animal_Bites/tableau/README_Tableau.md

 * [Contact](#contact)

 ## About

-As an aspiring data scientist, I wanted to learn more about the industry-standards for data analysis techniques.
-I have prior experience using JavaScript and Excel/Sheets; however, companies heavily rely on programs such as Python, R, and Tableau to complete their analyses and dashboards.

-I created the same plots using multiple programs to broaden my skill set and understand the difference between the two.
-I created this using Tableau Desktop 2024.1
+ I created this using Tableau Desktop 2024.1.
 You can view the final version of my [Data Dashboard](https://public.tableau.com/views/animalBites/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) here.

 ### Motivation
-When I went to [Kaggle](https://www.kaggle.com/) to look for a beginning dataset to use, I wanted to start with a topic that I was passionate about.
-I've always been interested in the unique traits found in different dog breeds.
-I found a dataset about reported animal bites which allowed me to look into some of the more negative traits found in animals.
+Tableau and PowerBI are the two main programs used for Data Visualization and I wanted to teach myself one of these options.
+Tableau was the more familiar option, so I began learning through tutorials to produce this dashboard.

 ### I Learned How To: